 Salt – Excessive salt consumption is known to promote unhealthy fluid retention in even a normal healthy person, let alone someone who is suffering from a serious condition like heart failure.
 This can give rise to serious complications and even cause the patient’s blood pressure to spike up.
-High sodium diets usually contain high amounts of fats and calories which can lead to obesity.
+High-sodium diets usually contain high amounts of fats and calories which can lead to obesity.
 No doubt lowering your sodium intake can be difficult at first as food just seems to be bland without salt, however, once you get used to it, there’s no looking back.
-You can try by removing salt Shaker from your dining table or try healthy, low sodium recipes.
+You can try by removing the salt Shaker from your dining table or try healthy, low-sodium recipes.
 You can also replace salt with healthy Herbs and Spices that are easily available in the market.
 If you are buying canned foods, make sure they have no added salt in them.

-Processed grains – Highly processed grains and products made of it, such as white pasta, white rice and white bread have been associated with various health issues.
-The processing of these grains lowers the fibre present in them and as such, these are loaded with carbs which are known to cause problems like type 2 diabetes and high cholesterol.
+Processed grains – Highly processed grains and products made of it, such as white pasta, white rice, and white bread have been associated with various health issues.
+The processing of these grains lowers the fiber present in them and as such, these are loaded with carbs which are known to cause problems like type 2 diabetes and high cholesterol.
 You can instead try products made of whole grains, as they are rich in nutrition and fibre.

-Processed meat – As mentioned earlier, sodium is not good for your heart health and cured & processed meat contain high levels of sodium.
+Processed meat – As mentioned earlier, sodium is not good for your heart health and cured & processed meat contains high levels of sodium.
 These are also rich in fats that can promote atherosclerosis.
 So it is better to avoid red meat and eat white meat and fish instead.
 The latter is rich in Omega 3 fatty acids and low in saturated fats, making it very healthy for your heart.